 Arabinogalactans are an abundant class of cell surface proteoglycans widely distributed in flowering plants.
 They are proteoglycans (a type of protein and sugar combination) found between cells of most plants.
-They are commonly found in larch and tamarack and herbs and can be used as soluble fiber.
-Since the late 1980s, arabinogalactanproteins have attracted widespread attention from plant biologists following reports of their involvement in plant development, including a role in root regeneration and seed germination..
+They are commonly found in larch and tamarack and certain other herbs and can be used as soluble fiber.
+Since the late 1980s arabinogalactanproteins have attracted widespread attention from plant biologists following reports of their involvement in plant development, including a role in root regeneration and seed germination..
 Arabinogalactan proteins are readily soluble and possibly play a major role in cell-cell interactions during development.

 At this point it is too early to make any recommendations regarding arabinolactan use in terms of treatment or prevention of illness.
 We know so little about the short and long term effects of arbinogalactans on the immune system.
 We also know very little how arabinolactans compare to other immune system influencing herbs, mushrooms, and nutrients such as vitamin C, andrographis, beta-lactans, AHCC mushroom extract, cordyceps, and others.
 Furthermore the amount or dosage required for benefits is still not well understood.

 arabinogalactan supplement have benefits?